 a) Caused by traction: the hair is subjected to constant tension resulting from certain hairdos, such as buns or braids.

-c) Trichotillomania: this is the nervous habit of pulling out one’s hair.
+c) Trichotillomania: this is the nervous habit of losing hair by pulling it out directly.

 TREATMENT 1: Aloe Vera

-The Aloe Vera plant contains chemical substances that stimulate the scalp.
-The inner leaf of the aloe vera plant is cut into cubes.
-Those gelatinous cubes are pressed onto the scalp massaging the entire affected area.
-The scalp should be covered with cloth in order to allow the treatment to work throughout the night.
-The next day, rinse with quite a bit of warm water and the juice of half of a lemon.
-This should be down for three or four weeks for optimum results.
+Cover your scalp with a cloth.
+This will allow the treatment to work through the night.
+The next day, rinse with of warm water and the juice of half of a lemon.
+Do this for three or four weeks to get optimum results.

-TREATMENT 3: Onion
+TREATMENT 2: Onion

 Onion is rich in Vitamins A, B and C and the best part is that it counteracts hair loss.
 To achieve this result, you should take a white onion and grind it in the blender along with 3 teaspoons of honey.
 This mix is applied to the entire affected area with a small brush, which is then covered for 30 minutes.
 After, that, rinse the mixture off of the scalp with a considerable amount of water.
-In less than three weeks, you will be surprised by the results.
+In less than three weeks, you may be surprised by the results.

-TREATMENT 4: Garlic and Olive Oil
+TREATMENT 3: Garlic and Olive Oil

-TREATMENT 6: Rosemary and Rue
+TREATMENT 4: Rosemary and Rue

-This treatment activates the circulation in the scalp.
-You should boil a branch of rosemary and another branch of rue in three cups of water for 5 minutes.
+For this treatment, you should boil a branch of rosemary and another branch of rue in three cups of water for 5 minutes.
 The resulting infusion should be used to rinse the hair after shampooing, constantly massaging the scalp.